moritzschaefer/moritzschaefer.github.io/_posts/2019-07-31-analysis-luciferase-assay.md

 ---
 # Motivation

-The Luciferase reporter assay is commonly used to .... dual reporter
+The Luciferase reporter assay is commonly used to report dual reporter
 Analysis of the data is fairly simple, however little support is provided only.